Vietnam.vn - Nền tảng quảng bá Việt Nam

 The information was released while there were still calls to stop adding fuel to the fire in Ukraine to "create conditions for effective diplomatic efforts".

-Specifically, at the United Nations (UN), China has sided with Russia on the Ukraine issue and asked the US to stop sending weapons to the front lines of the largest land conflict in Europe since World War II.
+Specifically, at the United Nations (UN), China has sided with Russia on the Ukraine issue and asked the US to stop sending weapons to the front line of the largest land conflict in Europe since World War II.

-“Some countries should immediately stop adding fuel to the fire and stop undermining the diplomatic efforts of the international community,” the Chinese ambassador said, specifically naming the US during a UN Security Council (UNSC) session on Ukraine on February 12 in New York.
+“Some countries should immediately stop adding fuel to the fire and stop undermining the diplomatic efforts of the international community,” the Chinese ambassador said, specifically naming the US during the UN Security Council (UNSC) session on Ukraine on February 12 in New York.

 “The security of one country cannot harm the security of other countries, and regional security cannot be ensured by strengthening or even expanding military groups.
 The security interests of all countries are equal,” the Chinese diplomat continued.